khiron/dBGAlignSlides/u6612992_BIOL8706_presentation.md

   - eg: Bacteria, Archaea
   - identifying multi-rooted phylogenies
 - Investigate using dBG's for targeted sequence extraction using pattern recognition templates
-- Identify strategies for chosing the ideal kmer length for a given dataset
+- Identify strategies for chosing the ideal kmer length for a given set of sequences

 # Thanks